sdebacker/ckeditor-adv_link/README.md

 3. In `dialogs/links.js` file, find `/pages.php` and set the URL of the page which generates inputs to populate the plugin.
 A sample PHP script is given in `sample` folder and can be a good start.

-4. Test your installation by using the plugin.

-5. It should be working, adapt your script to get the rights inputs.

-6. If it does not work, use javascript debugging tool.
+4. Test your installation by using the plugin, if it does not work, use javascript debugging tool.

 ## Internationalization